Science-Camp-TUI/tutorials/docs/system/index.md

 ### Part 1: The File Reader

 1. Create a file `file_reader.py` in the `birdnet_mini` folder.
-In this implement the `FileReader` class using the template from above.
+In this file, implement the `FileReader` class using the template from above.

 2. The `FileReader` class constructor shall receive